 Are We Eating Our Fleece Jackets?
 Microfibers Are Migrating Into Field And Food

 The innovation of synthetic fleece has allowed many outdoor enthusiasts to hike with warmth and comfort.
-But what many of these fleece-wearing nature-lovers don't know is that each wash of their jackets and pullovers releases thousands of microscopic plastic fibers, or microfibers into the environment — from their favorite national park, to agricultural lands, to waters with fish that make it back onto our plates.
+But what many of these fleece-wearing nature lovers don't know is that each wash of their jackets and pullovers releases thousands of microscopic plastic fibers, or microfibers, into the environment — from their favorite national park to agricultural lands to waters with fish that make it back onto our plates.

-This has scientists wondering: are we eating our sweaters' synthetic microfibers?
+This has scientists wondering: Are we eating our sweaters' synthetic microfibers?

 Probably, says Chelsea Rochman, an ecologist and evolutionary biologist at the University of Toronto, St. George.
 "Microfibers seem to be one of the most common plastic debris items in animals and environmental samples," Rochman says.